 The food high in iron: Variety of foods of plant and animal origin such as red meat (liver, beef) seafood, poultry, egg yolks, beans, red pepper, dark green leafy vegetables, legumes, lentils, including fortified cereals, among other food, contain iron.

 Iron deficiency is widespread in the general population, particularly among children and pregnant women.
 One in four people has this type of nutritional deficiency, which is a leading cause of anemia.
 Symptoms include dizziness, fatigue, slower motor function, glossitis.
 Some diseases (such as gastrointestinal ulcers and colon tumors) may also be related to iron deficiency.

-Too much iron in blood: Although rare, excessive accumulation of iron can lead to liver damage, heart failure, hypothyroidism, diabetes mellitus, and other serious conditions.
+Too much iron in blood: the rare, excessive accumulation of iron can lead to liver damage, heart failure, hypothyroidism, diabetes mellitus, and other serious conditions.

 RDA: Around 8 mg/day, while women’s bodies require a bit more of this mineral (18 mg/day) to compensate for iron loss and prevent iron deficiency anemia during the menstrual periods.

 Daily upper limits for supplemental iron intake: 45 mg/day

 - Antacids hinder the absorption of iron.

 - Concomitant administration of tetracycline antibiotics and iron reduces drug and Iron absorption.